 *Agency Clinician/Student Rate: We offer this discounted rate to enable students and clinicians working in community mental health settings on a full-time basis to be able to participate.
 Group practices are not eligible.

 **Equity Rate: This registration option is for participants with historical/institutional barriers to access.
 Please choose equity pricing only if you are a member of one or more historically marginalized communities.

-This activity is approved certification by the New England Association for Family and Systemic Therapy (NEAFAST) on behalf of the Massachusetts Board of Registration of Allied Mental Health & Human Services Professions, for LMFT professional continuing education.
+This activity is certified by the New England Association for Family and Systemic Therapy (NEAFAST) on behalf of the Massachusetts Board of Registration of Allied Mental Health & Human Services Professions for LMFT professional continuing education.

 This program is being offered independent of any commercial support or conflict of interest.
 Clinicians with any level of experience are welcome to participate.